This question about how to write early readers, easy chapter books, and chapters book on the blog comes from Mary:

 While early readers and chapter books are a down market right now, they’re not an absolutely closed door.
 However, writers hoping to tap this market need to be very familiar with language, vocabulary, sentence structure, reading levels, and all the other strict guidelines in effect for these books.

 How to Start Writing Children’s Books

-For my money, I think it would be easier to make a debut as a picture book writer in this market.
+For my money, I think it would be easier to make a debut as a picture book writer in this market (read more about creating a picture book).
 And that’s saying a lot, since picture books aren’t exactly selling like hotcakes, either.
 I don’t look at submissions for early readers or chapter books unless, of course, someone has the next Clementine character.
 As it happens, one of my clients is developing a potential idea for this market (the only way I would really touch it right now), and so I’ve been doing a lot of research lately.
 These tricky little books are certainly on my mind, but I don’t recommend that they be on yours.

 It’s not all about picture books and children’s novels.
 I provide editorial services for early reader and chapter book writers, too.